Leave Them Laughing! Humor Makes the Spot Memorable

 Case Study 8 min

 Quick!
-Try to remember an amazing road trip you took with your family.
-Or, think about the last really fun night you had out with your friends.
+Try to remember an amazing road trip you took with your family or think about the last really fun night you had out with your friends.
 If the memory involved laughter, you're in good company.
 Most people have an easier time remembering and recalling humorous moments thanks to something called the humor effect.
 According to Effectivology, humor can enhance memory of both verbal and visual information.
 When something is funny, it's easier to remember.

 What works in this video and how can you utilize creative techniques to create your own comedic gem?
 Read on for a breakdown and useful tips.